pikasTech/pikadoc-en/docs/source/Demo 展示.md

 ## How about the expansion ability?

-In addition to device drivers, it is very easy to develop custom python script bindings for mcu under the development framework of pikascript.
-The following two demos are custom C module extensions.
-This demo is based on ARM- The 2D image driver library develops some python scripting interfaces.
+In addition to device drivers, developing custom python script bindings for mcu is very easy with the pikascript development framework.
+The following two demos are custom C module extensions that develop some python script interfaces based on the ARM-2D image driver library.

 ## A few small squares~

 ![](assets/132945282-bfd310df-8063-456d-b90c-6b798a2c8ed5.gif)